Hutchinsonj1/PRODUCTION1/README.md

 JOHN_CENA_webserver:
     Open the file in your text editor

-    In Terminal tab at the top, execute 'Run Active File'
+    In Terminal tab at the top, click 'Run Active File'